dgraph-io/dgraph-lambda/Readme.md

 If you would like to add libraries, then use webpack --target=webworker to compile your script.
 We'll fill out these instructions later.

+## Security

+Currently, this uses node context to try and make sure that users aren't up to any fishy business.
+However, contexts aren't true security, and we should eventually switch to isolates.
+In the meanwhile, we will basically have kube kill this if it takes a lot of CPU for say 5 secs

 ## Environment
 * [x] fetch
 * [x] graphql / dql